IITH-Compilers/P4LLVM/README.md

 `./p4c-llbm2-ss ../p4lang/testdata/p4_16_samples/arith-bmv2.p4`

 This would create `arith2-bmv2.p4.ll`, a file with LLVM IR equivalent of `arith2-bmv2.p4` and `arith2-bmv2.p4.ll.json`, a JSON file to target BMV2 compiler. `arith2-bmv2.p4.ll.json` file would be found under P4_16_sample directory.

+## Running with optimization
+While running p4c-llbm2-ss, `--optimize` flag can be used to perform `oz` optimization of LLVM.
+For example,

+`./p4c-llbm2-ss --optimize ../p4lang/testdata/p4_16_samples/arith-bmv2.p4`